 Year Group Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Reception Share the story of the Gunpowder Plot and talk about the historical characters King James and Guy Fawkes.
 Why do we have fireworks?
 Share images of homes and schools in the past - How were they different?
 Talk about our families and experiences when they were younger.
 Discuss the building of the Great Wall of China and the history of pagodas.
 Look at the historical traditions of Chinese New Year including the Great Race.
 Use small world figures, puppets, masks and props to retell the story of St George and the Dragon.
 23rd April - Learn about St George and the Dragon.
 Why was he a saint?
-Key Vocabulary Today, yesterday, tomorrow, present, past future, day, week, month, old, new/recent, parent, lifetime, clue.
-1 Develop an awareness of the past, using common words and phrases relating to the passing of time Explain how we can find out about the past Describe and recognise features of different toys old and new within living memory Compare toys from different time periods, identifying similarities and differences and begin to suggest reasons for this Kings and Queens Introduce the concept of monarchy Compare the differences and similarities between the Queen Elizabeth II and rulers of the past Develop an understanding of chronology and an awareness of change Understand how people's lives have shaped this nation and how Britain has been influenced by the wider world Explain the role of a nurse now, within living memory and beyond living memory Compare the differences and similarities between nurses now and nurses of the past and how this has changed in national life Understand the lives of significant individuals in the past who have contributed to national and international achievements: Florence Nightingale and Mary Seacole
+1 Key Vocabulary Today, yesterday, tomorrow, present, past future, day, week, month, old, new/recent, long ago, parent, grandparent, great grandparent, lifetime, clue. common words and passing of time Explain how we can Describe and recogr toys old and new wi Compare toys from different time periods, es and differences and Queen Elizabeth IIDevelop an understar an awareness of chan ces and similarities monarch Charles III with ding of chronology and ge ole's lives have shaped ritain has been memory and beyon Compare the difference between nurses now and how this has cheat the live individuals in the particular the parti ences and similarities w and nurses of the past langed in national life es of significant est who have contributed rnational achievements:

-• Understand the lives of significant individuals

-in the past who have contributed to national

-and international achievements: Neil

-Armstrong and Tim Peak comparison (as part

-of the English unit, space)

-- Recognise why events happened and why people acted as they did - Know and understand how significant events have impacted the wider world, make connections between now and previous events - Understand the lives of significant individuals in the past who have contributed to national and international achievements: Queen Victoria

-Compare the differences and similarities between the two nurses and how their circumstances differed

-Specific-toys, timeline, past, present, Victorian, era, material, mechanical, handmade, similarities, differences, monarch, reign, chronological, coronation, jubilee.

-General-present, past, future, year, decade, century, modern, long ago, timeline, different, similar, living memory, source.

-2 Events beyond living memory Great Fire of London

-- Key events of the Great Fire of London - Key people involved in the Great Fire of London - How things changed after the fire - Who was really to blame for the Great Fire of London? - Use common words and phrases relating to time - Observe and use pictures to find out about the past - Explain that there are different types of evidence and sources that can be used to represent the past - Ask and answer questions to show that they know and understand key features of events - Sequence events that are close in time - Order dates from earliest to latest on timelines
+Understand the lives of significant individuals in the past who have contributed to national and international achievements: Neil Armstrong and Tim Peak comparison (as part of the English unit, space) Recognise why events happened and why people acted as they did Know and understand how significant events have impacted the wider world, make connections between now and previous events Understand the lives of significant individuals in the past who have contributed to national and international achievements: Queen Elizabeth II and Charles III Compare the differences and similarities between the two nurses and how their circumstances differed Victoria, Queen Elizabeth II, King Charles III, jubilee mechanical, handmade, similarities, differences, mon . ry, modern, long ago, timeline, different, similar, living 2 Events beyond living memory Great Fire of London Significant places in own locality-Chester Key events of the Great Fire of London Key people involved in the Great Fire of London How things changed after the fire Who was really to blame for the Great Fire of London?
+Use common words and phrases relating to Visit to Chester to see a selection of buildings built between 31Bc and 2011 Place buildings on timeline and record key information (including Roman Walls, Norman Castle, Tudor and Victorian buildings).
+Use aerial photographs to recognise historical landmarks in own locality Observe and use pictures to find out about the timelines

-The lives of significant others in the past Christopher Wren and I.M Pei

-- The role of Christopher Wren in rebuilding London after the Great Fire of London - St. Paul's Cathedral and The Louvre, Paris - Similarities and differences between how building were designed and made - Similarities and differences between both pieces of architecture - Use common words and phrases relating to time - Recognise some similarities and differences between past and present and different ways of life - Describe significant individuals from the past - Know and recount significant events in history - Talk and write about things from the past
+- The role of Christopher Wren in rebuilding London after the Great Fire of London - Recognise some similarities and differences between past and present and different ways of life - Describe significant individuals from the past - Recognise some similarities and differences between past and present and different ways of life - Describe the effects and aftermath of the GFOL (how it changed London)